 The Saw Stop blade guard has excellent dust collection; I just needed to add a hose to a Dust Extractor to take advantage of it.
 Thanks again to The Wood Whisper for a great recommendation.

-This Incra hold-down is pricy, but for the added safety and reliability, holding stock tight up against the fence is more than a worthy upgrade.
+These Jessem hold-downs are pricy, but for the added safety and reliability, holding stock tight up against the fence is more than a worthy upgrade.

 Every tablesaw needs a push stick to protect the user's hands!
 The Master woodworker and teacher, Rob Cosman, recommends this form.
 I have several different push stick styles in my shop, and the version Rob recommends, I think, is superior—a simple design to cut out of ¾" Baltic Birch sheet stock scraps.